There are two main types of registered pension plans in Canada – the Defined Benefit Pension Plan (DBPP) and Defined Contribution Pension Plan (DCPP).

 2. Flexible dates for retirement: Depending on the plan, you may qualify to start receiving a full or reduced pension before you attain the age of 65.
-For my employer, the following options are available for plan members:
+For my previous employer, the following options are available to plan members:

 - Earliest eligible date: member eligible on 55th birthday

 - Earliest unreduced date: the date a member reaches age 55 if age plus qualifying service totals 80 or more (Rule of 80), or reaches age 60 with 10 or more years of qualifying service or reaches age 65 regardless of service.